gewarren/docs/docs/framework/windows-workflow-foundation/bookmarks.md

 ms.assetid: 9b51a346-09ae-455c-a70a-e2264ddeb9e2
 ---
 # Bookmarks
 Bookmarks are the mechanism that enables an activity to passively wait for input without holding onto a workflow thread.
 When an activity signals that it is waiting for stimulus, it can create a bookmark.
-This indicates to the runtime that the activity’s execution should not be considered complete even when the currently executing method (which created the <xref:System.Activities.Bookmark>) returns.
+This indicates to the runtime that the activity's execution should not be considered complete even when the currently executing method (which created the <xref:System.Activities.Bookmark>) returns.

 ## Bookmark Basics
  A <xref:System.Activities.Bookmark> represents a point at which execution can be resumed (and through which input can be delivered) within a workflow instance.
 Typically, a <xref:System.Activities.Bookmark> is given a name and external (host or extension) code is responsible for resuming the bookmark with relevant data.
 When a <xref:System.Activities.Bookmark> is resumed, the workflow runtime schedules the <xref:System.Activities.BookmarkCallback> delegate that was associated with that <xref:System.Activities.Bookmark> at the time of its creation.

 ## Bookmark Options
  The <xref:System.Activities.BookmarkOptions> class specifies the type of <xref:System.Activities.Bookmark> being created.
-The possible non mutually-exclusive values are <xref:System.Activities.BookmarkOptions.None>, <xref:System.Activities.BookmarkOptions.MultipleResume>, and <xref:System.Activities.BookmarkOptions.NonBlocking>.
+The possible non-mutually exclusive values are <xref:System.Activities.BookmarkOptions.None>, <xref:System.Activities.BookmarkOptions.MultipleResume>, and <xref:System.Activities.BookmarkOptions.NonBlocking>.
 Use <xref:System.Activities.BookmarkOptions.None>, the default, when creating a <xref:System.Activities.Bookmark> that is expected to be resumed exactly once.
 Use <xref:System.Activities.BookmarkOptions.MultipleResume> when creating a <xref:System.Activities.Bookmark> that can be resumed multiple times.
 Use <xref:System.Activities.BookmarkOptions.NonBlocking> when creating a <xref:System.Activities.Bookmark> that might never be resumed.
 Unlike bookmarks created using the default <xref:System.Activities.BookmarkOptions>, <xref:System.Activities.BookmarkOptions.NonBlocking> bookmarks do not prevent an activity from completing.

 ## Bookmark Resumption
  Bookmarks can be resumed by code outside of a workflow using one of the <xref:System.Activities.WorkflowApplication.ResumeBookmark%2A> overloads.
 In this example, a `ReadLine` activity is created.
 When executed, the `ReadLine` activity creates a <xref:System.Activities.Bookmark>, registers a callback, and then waits for the <xref:System.Activities.Bookmark> to be resumed.
 When it is resumed, the `ReadLine` activity assigns the data that was passed with the <xref:System.Activities.Bookmark> to its <xref:System.Activities.Activity%601.Result%2A> argument.